yuvraj-malhi/Ultra-Fast-Port-Scanner/README.md

 ## Step III
-Run the command gcc scanner.c
+Run the command '''gcc scanner.c'''
 ![image](https://user-images.githubusercontent.com/76866159/105579123-83ae6500-5daa-11eb-84f4-1f1af7410e82.png)
 If successful, then a file "a.out" will be created.